riteshcs2010/hello-world/README.md

 # hello-world
 First Python Program
-I have started learning Python and use this skill to sharepne my Data science understanding.
+I have started learning Python and use this skill to sharepen my Data science understanding.